-(note Figure no. 1 is now no. 2) § 271-227.
+ARTICLE CCXXVI. (note Figure no. 1 is now no. 2) § 271-227.
 Reconstruction of destroyed building.
-Nothing in this chapter shall prevent the restoration of a building destroyed by fire, explosion, act of God or act of a public enemy to the extent of not more than 50% of its reconstruction cost, or part, as such use existed at the time of such destruction in such building or part, or prevent change of such existing use under the limitations provided by this chapter.
+Nothing in this chapter shall prevent the restoration of a building destroyed by fire, explosion, act of God or act of a public enemy to the extent of not more than 50% of its reconstruction cost, or part, as such use use under the limitations provided by this chapter.
 But any building destroyed to an extent exceeding 50% of its reconstruction cost at the time of such destruction may be reconstructed and thereafter used solely only in full conformity with all provision of this chapter.
 Nothing in this chapter shall prevent the restoration of a wall declared unsafe by the Building Inspector.

-§ 271-228.
+ARTICLE CCXXVII.§ 271-228.
 Building height.